GustavoLLima/GustavoLLima/README.md

 ## Experience

 - I worked most of the time as a freelancer web developer, both helping another programmers and developing products for the end user.
 Also, during my graduation/master degree, I worked as a helper for some programming classes.
-I also worked at IFSUL as a developer and help desk for online courses.
+I also worked at IFSUL as a web developer and IT support for online courses.
 At the moment, I'm running a PhD scholarship.

 - 🔭 I'm currently doing research on Open Multiagent Systems simulation, building a framework based on Docker.
 I'm interessed in all kind of topics, anything releated to: Artificial Intelligence (AI), Multiagent Systems, Multiagent Simulation, Web Development, High level simulation and so on...